-Scrying is done by focusing our gaze on something in which we can see symbols or scenes that reflect the past, present or future.
-One of my prized possessions is a very old crystal ball used by my mother as she gave readings that is now safely stored in a large trunk along with her Tarot cards.
+Scrying is done by focusing our gaze on something in which we can see symbols; or scenes that reflect the past, present or future.
+One of my prized possessions is a very old crystal ball used by my mother; that is now safely stored in a large trunk along with her Tarot cards.

 Scrying’s ancient past

 What I love about scrying is that it has been around since the dawn of civilisation.
 The very first people probably screed and everyone was at it!
 Archeologists discovered polished obsidian discs in the graves of women in the Neolithic city of Catal Huyuk; which is considered the cradle of civilisation.
 These are believed to be ceremonial scrying mirrors buried with the Priestesses who used them.
 Ancient Egyptians are said to have used the reflective surface on pools of ink; whilst the Romans favoured crystals for scrying.

 Enochian magic, talked about in the writings of the 16th century occultist and consultant to Elizabeth 1, Dr. John Dee, and The Golden Dawn, a magical order established in the late 19th century, both refer to scrying; but warn against overdoing it or leaping in without the right amount of training and preparation!